j-hannes/elm-tutorial/docs/tutorial.md

 Do you approve of this plan? (y/n)
 ```

-Approve this and elm-make will install the `elm-lang/core` package.
+Approve this and _elm-make_ will install the _elm-lang/core_ package.

-Next elm will tell you that there are some errors in you source file:
+Then the compiler will tell you that there are some errors in you source file:

 ```
 ## ERRORS in app.elm ###########################################################